ajcvickers/ajcvickers.github.io/_posts/2012-07-19-so-you-want-to-contribute-to-ef-part-3-testing.md

 	<li>Unit tests have access to internal classes and members of the product assemblies.
 It is an accepted practice that some code is made internal (as opposed to private) purely to facilitate testing.</li>
 	<li>Unit tests make use of <a href="http://code.google.com/p/moq/">Moq</a> for mocking dependencies.
 The way you use Moq (if at all) is not strictly dictated.</li>
 	<li>Unit tests must run fast; it is almost always inappropriate to take slow actions such as accessing a database in a unit test.</li>
 	<li>Unit tests should be organized into namespaces and classes that match the namespaces and classes of the product.
 For example, tests for System.Data.Entity.Config.DbConfiguration should be placed in System.Data.Entity.Config.DbConfigurationTests.
-(Note that many existing tests don’t follow this convention but all new tests should.)</li>
+(Note that many existing tests don't follow this convention but all new tests should.)</li>
 	<li>You may optionally group unit tests into a nested class named after the method being tested if this helps clarity.
 For example, see DbConfigurationTests.</li>
 	<li>It is expected that every change is unit tested.
 If you submit a contribution without full coverage in unit tests it will almost certainly not be accepted until the tests have been written.
 This is just the same as contribution from a member of the EF team which would also be rejected without tests.</li>
 </ul>